Deciding to give a baby or child up for adoption

 - Adoption in Australia is a legal process that is different in every state and territory.

-- Alternatives to adoption include looking after your baby yourself, shared care with family or friends, or foster care.
+- Alternatives to adoption include looking after your baby yourself, shared care with family or friends or foster care.

-- If you decide to give your baby up for adoption, an adoption plan can help you and your baby’s adoptive family decide how much ongoing contact you are comfortable with.
+- If you decide to give your baby up for adoption, an adoption plan can help you and your baby’s adoptive family decide how much ongoing contact you are both comfortable with.

 What does adoption mean?

-When you give a baby up for adoption, you are cutting all legal ties to your child.
+When you give a baby up for adoption, it means you are cutting all legal ties to your child.
 The baby’s adoptive (new) parents will be their legal parents.
 The baby will have their surname (family name) and inherit their property.
 You will give up all legal rights and responsibilities for the child.

 What is the adoption process?